Buchanan Campaign Co-Chairman Takes Leave

-Pratt said he stepped aside in order to ``address these charges and put them to rest'' and hopes to rejoin the Buchanan campaign later.
+Pratt said he wanted to ``address these charges and put them to rest″ to avoid harming Buchanan. ``I hope to rejoin the campaign,″ he said.

 Pratt, director of Gun Owners of America, asked for and was granted a leave of absence after a report that he was an early advocate of the militia movement and has shared podiums with Aryan Nation leaders and prominent militia chiefs.